Jenifaurora/Medical-Ultrasound-Node.js/README.md

 * [SandboxTest](SandboxTest/) - Example of how to sandbox a loader in a separate process
 * [TestPython](TestPython/)   - Python-based sample code
 * [TestViewer](TestViewer/)   - Simple .NET-based image viewer

+# Step 1: Initialize the Project
+# Step 2: Step 2: Create the Models
+models/Patient.js
+models/Ultrasound.js
+# Step 3: Create the Routes
+routes/patients.js
+routes/Ultrasound.js
+# Step 4: Set Up the Main Application
+app.js
+# Step 5: Run the Application
+- Make sure MongoDB is running on your machine.
+- You can use tools like Postman to test the API endpoints.

+--node app.js--

+## Additional Considerations
+Authentication and Authorization: Ensure proper security measures are in place to protect patient data.
+Image Handling: You may want to implement more robust image storage and handling (e.g., using AWS S3).
+Validation: Add validation for input data to ensure it meets the expected formats.
+Error Handling: Implement comprehensive error handling to manage potential issues.